 Background

-Waverley Council has been developing the draft Open Space and Recreation Strategy (OSRS) in collaboration with the community to ensure we are planning and designing these spaces and facilities in line with community needs and expectations.
+In collaboration with the community, Waverley Council developed an Open Space and Recreation Strategy 2021-2031 (OSRS).
+The strategy will be used to ensure we plan and design outdoor spaces and facilities in line with community needs and expectations.

 About the OSRS